I am the father of two children. I picked them both up at daycare after work this evening.

 Tonight, there are fathers in Connecticut who could not pick up their children because they were dead.
 This is because there was yet one more massacre by another lunatic without a prefrontal cortex who decided to get out his angst toward society by availing himself of our copiously available assault weapons.

 I am from Vermont, a state that is armed to the teeth.
 We have the lowest crime in America.
 I grew up around weapons.
 My family has guns.
-I am a crack shot.
 I do not demonize weaponry.
 Also, I have no use for firearms in my day-to-day adult life.

 As of today, witnessing two mass murders this week, I have had it with people suggesting that allowing the completely unfettered availability of small arms is essential to the operation of a modern democracy.
 You are not going to preserve democracy through the availability of your deadly-yet-inconsequential assault weaponry.
 You are only increasing the likelihood of miscreants murdering our children or random people at malls.

 I know you don’t like this.
 I don’t care anymore.